Apply for a Community Housing Fund small grant

 For further information you can speak to Judith Snares, Housing Strategy and Operations Manager, on 01799 510510.

-We've put together some suggestions on what these stages may look like.
+See some suggestions on what the 3 grant stages may look like.

 The incorporation stage takes the steering group through the legal incorporation process, helps them design the scheme in consultation with the community, including the drawing up a business plan and meeting with architects or planning agents to take their scheme to planning permission